teimilola/teimilola.github.io/index.md

 * I'm the current President of [Grads for Gender Inclusion in Computing](https://gsgic.org/) at Cornell.
 * I'm the current Treasurer (and former Social Chair) of [Graduate Women in Science](https://gwiscornell.wordpress.com/) at Cornell.
+* In undergrad, I studied in the [Program of Liberal Studies](https://pls.nd.edu/), a reading-oriented set of tutorials and seminars, at the University of Notre Dame.
+I'm always happy to talk to students who are interested in transitioning from the humanities to technology.
 * [books books books](https://maria-antoniak.github.io/reading)